 by Texas Homesteader ~

-I’ve written before about how I love the Cook-Once, Eat-Twice method of cooking.
-And of course its close relative the Planned Leftovers method too.
-With Cook-Once Eat-Twice cooking you might cook several meatloaves or stuffed peppers so you can freeze it for the same entree later.
+With Cook-Once Eat-Twice cooking you might cook several meatloaves or stuffed peppers so you can freeze it for the same entrée later.

-With Planned Leftovers you cook much more than you’ll eat at one meal so you can remake the leftovers into something completely new and delicious.
-I wrote recently about cooking el mucho quantities of pork roast to use for planned leftovers.
-But today I’ll share the planned leftovers I enjoyed from a recent Slow Cooker Sticky Chicken I made.
+With Planned Leftovers you cook much more than you’ll eat at one meal so you can remake the leftovers into something completely new and delicious on another day.

 Planning Your Planned Leftovers Meal

 After that chicken was enjoyed that night I pulled the remaining meat from the bones & then turned that carcass into plenty of Homemade Chicken Stock.
 (I add a secret ingredient to leach more calcium out of those bones!)
-Some of that leftover chicken & broth will come in handy for today’s soup.
+That leftover chicken meat & broth will come in handy for today’s soup.

 Assembling The Chicken Tortilla Soup